keylimesoda/MaddenAmp/trunk/readme.txt

 4. FIXED ISSUES
 ===============
+* Fixed crash in Team Navigator

+* Fixed editing of Team Rivals

 * Fixed issue where deleting a player caused the file to not work.
 This was due to the player not being removed from the depth chart